soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

     ```
     docker images
     ```
     - On an x86_64-based architecture you can use QEMU to emulate the ARM architecture.
 Before building the image, make sure QEMU is set up on your host system (`docker run --rm --privileged multiarch/qemu-user-static --reset -p yes`).
-Then, uncomment lines 2 and 6 in the Dockerfile and run:
+Then, uncomment line 2 in the Dockerfile and run:
     `docker build --platform linux/arm64 -t web-ap-app .`

     - If you build the docker image in a different environment than on your linux machine (where ioxclient is intstalled), save the docker image as .tar file, copy it and load it on the destination host: `docker save web-ap-app:latest -o demo.tar`, then load the docker image on the destiantion `docker load -i demo.tar`.